arhaanb/teamimpulse/readme.md

 3.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.

-3.  **`routes`**: This folder contains routes that the user would visit and which files it will render for them.
+4.  **`routes`**: This folder contains routes that the user would visit and which files it will render for them.

-3.  **`public`**: This folder contains all files which are available publicly on the server, such as the CSS files, images, fonts, etc.
+5.  **`public`**: This folder contains all files which are available publicly on the server, such as the CSS files, images, fonts, etc.

-4. **`package-lock.json`** (See `package.json` below, first).
+6. **`package-lock.json`** (See `package.json` below, first).
 This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**

-5. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+7. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

-6. **`README.md`**: A text file containing useful reference information about your project.
+8. **`README.md`**: A text file containing useful reference information about your project.

+## 💫 Functionality

 <!-- ## 🎓 Learning NodeJS